 1) Campus Cupboard – A free food shelf on campus run by and for students.
-Check the Inside Augsburg page for updated info and hours.
 Call Allyson at 612-330-1624 to access the Cupboard outside of open hours.

-2) Farmers Market Vegetable Rescue – Every Saturday during the summer and fall, you’ll find us at the Mill City Farmer’s Market, collecting donated produce and distributing it to our neighbors in Cedar-Riverside.
-Find out more here and sign up for a shift!
+2) Farmers Market Gleaning (Vegetable Rescue) – Every Saturday during the summer and fall, you’ll find us at the Mill City Farmer’s Market, collecting donated produce and distributing it to our neighbors in Cedar-Riverside.

-3) Free Meals – This is the core of our program, and occupies the majority of our time.
+3) Free Community Meals – This is the core of our program, and occupies the majority of our time.
 Students reheat, repackage, cater, and deliver surplus dining hall food (graciously donated by A’Viands Campus Dining) at our non-profit partners in South Minneapolis.
 Almost all of the meal shifts include a free meal for the volunteers, and most importantly, give students a chance to dine and converse with our neighbors.
-The schedule is fairly consistent through out the semester but can change slightly week to week.
-Read below to see which shifts interest you, and visit the Calendar to see if it’s open.
-When you find something that works, sign up here.

 Tuesday: Peace House.
 A day shelter that provides hospitality during the day in a peaceful and restful place, Peace House gives food, voice, and respect to homeless and low-income people in the neighborhood near Franklin and Portland Avenues in Minneapolis.
 Every lunch is preceded by ‘Meditation’ – a group discussion on a rotating topic which we get to participate in.
 We serve lunch at Peace House every Tuesday during the school year.